danielhstahl/CreditLoss/README.md

     systemicExpectation,
     systemicVariance
 )

-val numDiscreteU = 256 //steps in the complex plain.
-The higher, the more accurate the algorithm, but also slower
+//steps in the complex plain.
+//The higher, the more accurate the algorithm, but also slower val numDiscreteU = 256

 //this is the primary function to run the model.
-It is computationally intensive. val metrics = ll.getPortfolioMetrics(
+//It is computationally intensive. val metrics = ll.getPortfolioMetrics(
     loanDF,
     numDiscreteU,
-    LgdCF.degenerateCf //the characteristic function of the loss given default distribution, scaled by the potential loss.
-In this case, there is no "distribution"; its simply a constant
+    //the characteristic function of the loss given default distribution,
+    //scaled by the potential loss.
+In this case, there is no
+    //"distribution"; its simply a constant
+    LgdCF.degenerateCf
 )
 //get the discrete characteristic function of the full distribution val cf = ll.getFullCF(